VivaciousViscachas/VivaciousViscachas/PRESS-RELEASE.md

   > DevMeet

-  > Place to meet your fellow devs!
+  > A place to meet your fellow devs!
+  > Our goal: making the world a better place one meetup at a time.

   > DevMeet allows you to search for local developer meetups that you want to attend and sets up custom notifications to remind you when your saved events are happening.